stratum-mining/sv2-spec/05-Mining-Protocol.md

 ### 5.3.15 `NewMiningJob` (Server -> Client)
 The server provides an updated mining job to the client through a standard channel.
-If the `min_ntime` field is set to some nTime, the client MUST start to mine on the new job as soon as possible after receiving this message.
+If the `min_ntime` field is set, the client MUST start to mine on the new job immediately after receiving this message, and use the value for the initial nTime.

 ```
 +----------------+---------------+-------------------------------------------------------------------------------------+